By using this site, you agree to the Privacy Policy and Terms of Use.

 Which Games Are Game-Key Cards?

 Looking at the listings on Target and GameStop, I’ve noticed that many publishers decided to use the game-key card format.
 This is allegedly because Nintendo is only offering third-party developers the 64GB cartridge or the game-key card—there is no smaller, standard physical cart.
-This would explain why nearly every major (and minor) AAA release is on a game-key card, since publishers don’t want to pay extra for the more expensive storage space.
+This would explain why nearly every major AAA release (and even some smaller games) is on a game-key card, since publishers don’t want to pay extra for the more expensive storage space.
+Here’s a (non-exhaustive) list of games that are on a game-key card if you’re trying to buy physical:

 Recommended by Our Editors